ABHICODZ/Breath-Analyzser/README.md

 ## 🚀 Key Features

 ### 🗺️ 1.
 Hyper-Local AQI Map
 The centerpiece of Vayu Drishti is a live, interactive Leaflet.js map overlaid on all 251 Delhi municipal wards.
-Instead of showing only the 20-odd hardware stations, the ML engine interpolates predicted PM2.5 values for every unmonitored location on the map — rendering a continuous, color-coded pollution heatmap across the entire city in real-time.
+Instead of showing only the 20-odd hardware stations, the ML engine interpolates predicted PM2.5 values for every unmonitored location on the map.

 - **Ward-level granularity** — every one of Delhi's 251 wards has an individual prediction.
 - **Dynamic color coding** — Green → Satisfactory → Moderate → Poor → Very Poor → Severe.
-- **Live refresh** — the backend autonomously runs the TNN inference loop on startup, continuously updating predictions.
+- **Live refresh** — the backend autonomously runs the TNN inference loop every 5 minutes.

 ### 🧠 2.
 The AI Model (`TemporalSpatialNet`)
 The platform's prediction engine is a custom PyTorch deep neural network trained on real CPCB/Kaggle Delhi AQI datasets.
 It processes 7 environment variables per location and outputs an accurate PM2.5 value in µg/m³.